Haldhardwivedi/Sorting-Algorithm-Visualization/README.md

 # Sorting-Algorithm-Visualization
-Done as a part of Course Project For Interactive Computer Graphics
+Done as  part of Course Project For Interactive Computer Graphics

 ## Bubble Sort